novinary/Sprint-Challenge-React-Smurfs/village/PSEUDOCODE.md

 Step 3
  If a Smurf is created correctly, you should see a response that is an array of Smurfs with unique id's assigned to each Smurf. - Done

+** MVP - Stage 2 **
+Add a Router to this application by using React Router.
+Step 4
+- Import BrowserRouter inside index.js - Done
+Wrap <App /> component to ReactDOM.render() with new Router component. - DOne
+- Import { Route } from 'react-router-dom' inside of App.js - Done

+ Step 5
+ Then make it so you can navigate to your routes using Link.

+ Step 6
+ Create two routes in your App component, one at '/' for your Smurfs component,and one at /smurf-form for your form.

+ Step 7
+ Then in your App component, create a nav bar that will use NavLink to route to your different pages.